yousef-awad/copilot-more/README.md

+# Thanks for Your Support

+Given that GitHub may enforce stricter policies, I want to minimize risks for users.
+As a result, I am transitioning the project to maintenance mode.
+The repository will remain available for reference, but complete removal is also a possibility, with no further notice.
+No major developments will be made.
+Please conduct your own due diligence and assess the risks before using this tool.

 # MUST READ!!!

 - Constantly hitting 429 (rate limit) can get your GH Copilot subscription suspended.
 Knowing this is important to protect yourself.
 Not just copilot-more, people get banned by using LM API too because of this, see [reddit thread](https://www.reddit.com/r/RooCode/s/3VXA5FUpA5).